Improved Chemistry for NGS Library Cleanup and Size Selection

 - More accurate size cutoffs, with less high molecular weight DNA retained outside of desired range

-In this webinar, we will discuss various improvements in yield, selectivity, usability, and functionality for a new size selection chemistry, including PCR purification, enhanced circulating cell-free DNA purification, NGS library size selection, and sequencing results.
+We will discuss various improvements in yield, selectivity, usability, and functionality for a new size-selection chemistry, including PCR purification, enhanced circulating cell-free DNA purification, NGS library size-selection, and sequencing results.

 We love to talk science.